 Before consumption, salted fish products must be desalted.
-The length of the desalting process depends on the thickness of the fish and on how long it has been cured, but is as much as 3 days for the thickest pieces.
+The length of the desalting process depends on the thickness of the fish and on how long it has been cured.
+It may take as long as 3 days for the thickest pieces.
 For the boneless skinless pieces or product typically only 1 day of desalting is necessary.

 To achieve the best result we have provided these simple guidelines for the desalting process.

 1. Take the precut portion of codfish and rinse excessive salt under the tap.